PA Traditional Folk Art Carvings

 What Is Folk Art?

 The general meaning of Folk Art usually refers to those untrained people who produce art works for the sake of creation itself.
 There is something in them that drives them to create.
 They are self-taught and many times work in isolation from other artists.
-They have figured it out on their own or explored enough of the medium to create something unique.
+They have worked it out on their own or explored enough of the medium to create something unique.
 While these Folk Artists are not main stream, their efforts have many times influenced those trained artists in their work.

-The phrase I like to use is: Folk art is in the eye of the beholder …. and the heart of the collector.
+Folk art is in the eye of the beholder …. and the heart of the collector.

 My designs have their foundations in Pennsylvania’s past masters and are also from within my imagination.